stratisproject/StratisBitcoinFullNode/README.md

 dotnet run
 ```

-Whats Next
+What's Next
 ----------

 We plan to add many more features on top of the Stratis Bitcoin blockchain:
-POS/DPOS, Sidechains, Private/Permissioned blockchain, Compiled Smart Contracts, NTumbleBit/Breeze wallet and more..
+POS/DPOS, Sidechains, Private/Permissioned blockchain, Compiled Smart Contracts, NTumbleBit/Breeze wallet and more...
-And build tailored Blockchian solutions for enterprices.

 **A Modular Approach**

 A Blockchain is made of many components, from a FullNode that validates blocks to a Simple Wallet that track addresses.
-The end goal is to develop a set of [Nget](https://en.wikipedia.org/wiki/NuGet) packages where an implementer can cheery pick from.
+The end goal is to develop a set of [Nuget](https://en.wikipedia.org/wiki/NuGet) packages from which an implementer can cheery pick what he needs.

 * **NBitcoin**
 * **Stratis.Bitcoin.Core**  - The bare minimum to run a pruned node.